-Short Answer: Seven days after your first missed payment, Public Storage will charge you a late fee.
-This fee is a percentage of what you pay per month for your storage unit.
-Typically, late fees are about 20% of your monthly bill.
+Seven days after your first missed payment, Public Storage will charge you a late fee.
+This fee is based on a percentage of what you pay for your storage unit — typically about 20% of your monthly bill.
 If you fail to make a payment within 30 days, Public Storage will charge you an additional fee and may, in accordance with state law, sell the contents of your storage unit at auction.
-For more information on Public Storage late fees and payment grace periods, see below.

 Public Storage Late Fee & Payment Grace Period Explained